Tips on Increasing Your FICO Score for Home Buying

-Raise your FICO score to buy a home in Davie with Unicasa International USA Realty as your real estate agent - (954) 598-0700
+Raise your FICO score to buy a house in Davie with Unicasa International USA Realty as your real estate professional - (954) 598-0700

-The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+The home buying process doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
 The quality of your wallet begins the home buying process.
-Without an acceptable credit score, purchasing a house is harder and, you could find yourself renting for another couple of years in Davie, Florida until your FICO score is acceptable.
+To propel your dreams of homeownership forward, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Davie, Florida.

 • Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-In reviewing your credit history, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
+In reviewing your credit history, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with each of the bureaus.
+You have a credit score with all of the bureaus.

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
-You can get approved for a mortgage with a lower score, but the interest paid in the long run could be more than double that of an individual with a superior credit score.
+Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of someone having a superior FICO score.

-We're used to working with all tiers of FICO scores.
-Call us at (954) 598-0700 and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into owning a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get there?
-Building your FICO score takes time.
-It can be hard to make a significant change in your credit score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+There are plans to improve your score.
+Improving your FICO score takes time.
+It can be difficult to make a significant change in your number with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You'll improve your credit score by using these pointers:

-Raise your FICO score to buy a home in Davie with Unicasa International USA Realty as your real estate agent - (954) 598-0700
+Raise your FICO score to buy a house in Davie with Unicasa International USA Realty as your REALTOR - (954) 598-0700

-• Store cards and gas station cards.
-For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to improve credit, increase your credit limits and stay on top of your payments, which will raise your credit.
-You must always avoid holding a large balance for too long because these types of cards usually have a steeper interest rate.
+• Department store cards and service station cards.
+For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always beware of holding a high balance for more than a couple of months because these types of cards usually have a higher interest rate.

 • Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
-But, make sure you pay them off in no more than two or three payments.
+Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
+But, be sure to pay them off in no more than two or three payments.

-• Stay on top of payments.
-Late payments hurt your credit history.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.
+• Pay on time.
+Payment history is a huge factor in your FICO score.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to show that you're able to make payments to a bank.

-Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Unicasa International USA Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the ways you can improve your FICO score, you're one step closer to becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+With the help of Unicasa International USA Realty, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.

 Looking to Buy?